genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 to those instead ignoring introns altogether.
 Taking this into account, we recommend you use Spliced Mapping applications to analyse RNA-seq data.

+On Genestack, you will find two spliced aligners - Spliced Mapping with Tophat2 and Spliced Mapping to Transcriptome with STAR.

+..
+TODO: Add a forum post on the differences between the two spliced mappers and paste a link on it here.

 Spliced Mapping with Tophat2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^